jackyzha0/quartz/content/notes/think-writing.md

 16/11

 so is it a closed blockchain with a set number of participants (or a set of requirements for participants?) who can join (what does join mean in this context) and leave at will.
 How are all the different companies on the same blockchain.
+How do smart contract fit into all this?
+Is sequence relevant in a closed blockchain or is it just like a regular but distributed database?

+https://medium.com/wavesprotocol/what-closed-blockchain-is-for-190534b5951 This article proposes that closed blockchains should be used for implementing business logic rather than just putting data onto them.
+It gives the example of a trucking system tracking a drivers route and using a smart contract to automatically give them a bonus for taking a shorter route.
+It would also be able to detect whether a drive tampers with data by comparing it to the "big data collected during the operation of the company".

+Didn't really answer my above questions and It also seems like all the "new" thing proposed by the article have already been done without blockchain technology.
+However it does seem like the data is not sequential and works just like a regular database.
+It's stil not super clear though.